WASHINGTON — A look at where the 2012 Republican presidential candidates stand on a selection of issues.

 Romney: No one with adjusted gross income under $200,000 should be taxed on interest, dividends or capital gains.
 Cut corporate tax rate to 25 percent.

-Santorum: Triple the personal exemption for dependent children, reduce the number of tax brackets to two — 10 percent and 28 percent — exempt domestic manufacturers from the corporate tax and halve the top rate for other business.
+Santorum: Triple the personal exemption for dependent children, reduce the number of tax brackets to two, exempt manufacturers from the corporate tax and halve the top rate for other business.

 Gingrich: Supports extending and strengthening investigative powers of Patriot Act.
 Supports continued use of Guantanamo Bay detention for suspected terrorists.
 Supported creation of Homeland Security apparatus.
 In 2009, said of waterboarding: "It's not something we should do."